What Is a 5/1 Adjustable-Rate Mortgage?

 Cons of a 5/1 ARM

 Risk of higher long-term interest rates.
-The good fortune with a 5/1 ARM runs out after five years, with the likelihood of higher interest rates.
-Rising inflation affects mortgage rates indirectly.
-The loan could reset to a rate leading to mortgage payments the borrower finds uncomfortable or downright unaffordable.
+The good fortune with a 5/1 ARM runs out after five years, with the possibility of higher interest rates.
+We’ve all seen how rising inflation affects mortgage rates.
+While no one can see what the future holds, it’s possible that the loan could reset to a rate that leads to mortgage payments the borrower finds uncomfortable or downright unaffordable.

 Higher overall home loan costs.
 If interest rates rise with a 5/1 ARM, homeowners will pay more over the entire loan than they would have with a fixed-rate mortgage.